Don Blankenship

-Donald Leon Blankenship (born March 14, 1950) is an American business executive and political candidate.
-He was chairman and CEO of the Massey Energy Company—the sixth-largest coal company (by 2008 production) in the United States—from 2000 until an explosion at one of his coal mines (Upper Big Branch Mine) in 2010, costing him his position.
+Donald Leon Blankenship (born March 14, 1950) is an American businessman.
+He was chairman and CEO of the Massey Energy Company—the sixth-largest coal company (by 2008 production) in the United States—from 2000 until 2010 when an explosion at Massey's Upper Big Branch Mine resulted in the death of 29 workers.
+He served one year in prison for conspiring to violate federal mine safety standards.

-On December 3, 2015, Blankenship was found guilty of one misdemeanor charge of conspiring to willfully violate mine safety and health standards in relation to the Upper Big Branch Mine explosion, and was sentenced to one year in prison.

-He has frequently spoken out about politics, the environment, unions, and coal production.
-In 2018, Blankenship lost a three-way Republican primary for the U.S. Senate to Patrick Morrisey.
+Blankenship has frequently spoken out about politics, the environment, unions, and coal production.
+In the 2018 United States Senate election in West Virginia, Blankenship lost a three-way Republican primary to Patrick Morrisey.
 Citing false information and dirty politics for his loss and claiming a personal unwillingness to quit, Blankenship attempted to run as the Constitution Party nominee, but was unable to get on the ballot and later endorsed Morrisey.
+In January 2024, he declared his candidacy as a Democrat for the United States Senate seat held by retiring Senator Joe Manchin in the 2024 election, losing the primary election to Glenn Elliott.
+Blankenship was also the Constitution Party's nominee in the 2020 United States presidential election.